Mary Tudor, Queen of France: Second marriage: Duchess of Suffolk

-Because of the intervention of Thomas Wolsey and Henry's affection for both his sister and Charles, the couple were given only a heavy fine of £24,000, to be paid to the King in yearly instalments of £1000; the whole of Mary's dowry from King Louis XII of £200,000; and the gold plate and jewels King Louis had given or promised her.
-The £24,000, approximately equivalent to £7,200,000 today, was later reduced by the King.
+Due to the intervention of Thomas Wolsey and Henry's affection for both his sister and Charles, the couple were given only a heavy fine of £24,000, to be paid to the King in yearly instalments of £1000; the whole of Mary's dower from King Louis XII of £200,000; and the gold plate and jewels King Louis had given or promised her.
+The £24,000 was later reduced by the King.
 They officially later married on 13 May 1515 at Greenwich Palace in the presence of King Henry VIII and his courtiers.
-In 1528, Charles secured a papal bull from Pope Clement VII legitimizing the marriage.

-Mary was Charles Brandon's third wife, and he had two daughters, Anne and Mary, by his second marriage to Anne Browne, who had died in 1511.
+In 1528, Charles secured a papal bull from Pope Clement VII legitimising the marriage.Mary was Charles Brandon's third wife, and he had two daughters, Anne and Mary, by his second wife Anne Browne, who had died in 1510 or 1512.
 Mary raised the girls with her own children.
 Even after her second marriage, Mary was normally referred to at the English court as the Queen of France, and was not known as the Duchess of Suffolk in her lifetime, despite being legally allowed to be.
 Mary spent most of her time at the Duke's country seat of Westhorpe Hall in Suffolk.

 In the late 1520s, relations between King Henry VIII and his sister Mary were strained when she opposed the King's attempt to obtain an annulment of his marriage to Catherine of Aragon, whom Mary had known for many years.
 Mary strongly disliked Anne Boleyn (King Henry's intended wife), whom she had first encountered in France.
 Anne and her sister Mary Boleyn had been among the maids of honour in the entourage that had accompanied Mary to France for her wedding to King Louis XII.